 * Chris Disspain, the CEO of the Australian domain name administration and chair of ICANN’s Country Code Name Supporting Organization, spoke up for the contributions made to IGF over the years from the technical community and requested that they be considered a separate group represented in IGF processes.
 “The technical community has been generous with funding, in-kind donations and expertise.
 We hope that the technical community will be recognized as a stakeholder group in its own right during the upcoming discussions on the IGF.”

 * Several leading speakers noted positively the contributions of more youth participants at this global IGF meeting than ever before.
 A dynamic coalition for young people interested in Internet governance efforts has been established and youth participants have also been more involved in some national/regional IGFs over the past year.
 “Young people have a unique experience as early adopters of new technologies,” noted Joonas Makinen while reading a statement prepared on behalf of the Youth Coalition on Internet Governance.
 “We have firsthand information and knowledge on what needs to be done to make the Internet a better place for all of us.”
 Makinen, a coalition member from Finland, said more information about the coalition can be found here.

 * Nariman Hajiyev, a representative from the government of Azerbaijan proposed that the 2012 global IGF, if one is scheduled, be hosted there, in Baku.

-The UN's video recording of the Taking Stock session can be found at this link:
+The UN’s video recording of the Taking Stock session can be found on this site.

-The UN's official transcript of the Taking Stock session can be found at this link:
+The UN’s official transcript of the Taking Stock session can be found here.

 – Video recorded from a remote location, captured